ddynn/Getting-Cleaning-Data/Codebook.md

 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-# About R script
-The run_analysis.R script does the following 5 steps

 Preparation
 - load packaged needed
 - Download the dataset